karthikcloudtech/simple-time-service/README.md

 - **Application Layer:** Flask service running in Kubernetes pods
 - **Network Layer:** Application Load Balancer (ALB) with ingress controller
-- **Infrastructure Layer:** VPC with public/private subnets, EKS cluster
+- **Infrastructure Layer:** VPC with public/private subnets, EKS cluster For high availability, we have used 2 subnets, where deployment pods will move to different subnet in case of one of the AZ failure.
 - **State Management:** Terraform state stored in S3 with DynamoDB locking

 ---